ENV-167 / coefficient 4

 By the end of the course, the student must be able to:

-• Recognize different mechanisms controlling fate of contaminants in groundwater
+• Recognize different mechanisms controlling climate change

 Teaching methods

-Lecture ex cathedra and exercises
+Lecture ex cathedra and exercises.

 Expected student activities